geerlingguy/ansible-role-redis/README.md

     vm_overcommit_mem: True

 The kernel will not overcommit memory which allows for more flexibility for memory but also increases risk of memory overload.
 Consider maxmemory settings and system swap as well.

+    somaxconn_match: True

+Match the value of the sysctl flag 'net.core.somaxconn' to the value of redis_tcp_backlog.
+These should at least match or the system will truncate the value.

     disable_transparent_hugepage: True